kikinit/mddoc-toolkit/README.md

 const customDict = './custom-dictionary.json'

-// Initialize the processor with a custom dictionary const processorWithCustomDict = new RepoReadmeProcessor(repoReadmePath, [ customDict,
+// Initialize the processor with a custom dictionary const processorWithCustomDict = new RepoReadmeProcessor(repoReadmePath, true, [ // 'true' indicates it is a file path customDict,
 ])